 The wooden bamboo block's 19 spots can fit 8 steak knives, a cleaver, and kitchen shears, and more.
 Heavy weight to it so it won't slide around the countertop.
 Knives fit nicely inside and the block is extremely durable.

-Some slots are not designed for any specific type of knives.
+Some slots are not designed for any specific type of knife.

 A little smaller than the other options on our list.
 Fits fewer knives.